mjakl/vim-asciidoc/README.md

     let g:vim_asciidoc_initial_foldlevel=1

+## Snippets

+Asciidoc does not contain much boilerplate, but some things are repetetive, the plugin includes UltiSnips snippets to make these few cases as pleasant as possible.

+* `doc` Insert document header
+* `source` Insert a source code block
+* `quote` Insert a new quote block

 ## Credits

-The plugin is based on the work of many people, especially the cerators of these projects:
+The plugin is based on the work of many people, especially the creators of these projects:

 * [gnperdue/vim-asciidoc](https://github.com/gnperdue/vim-asciidoc)